 The French hair painting technique balayage is still a colorist favorite and shows no signs of going anywhere.
 An under-the-radar version of balayage, however, has yet to gain the recognition it deserves.
 Enter: wet balayage.
 Curious as to why a colorist would choose wet balayage over its cousin, the original dry balayage, we tapped Marissa Neel, a colorist from Moss Hair Salon in Granite Bay, California.
 Ahead, Marissa tells us how wet balayage can save you time and money plus why the end result is more forgiving.

 The wet balayage application is usually very quick.
-The damp hair allows your product to go further so you’re saving time and money!
+The damp hair allows your product to go further so you’re saving time and money.
 The dampness of the hair gives you a barrier so that the lightener works a little slower than if you were to balayage on dry hair, giving you control over timing and lift.
-But that’s what you want when you’re going for just 1-2 levels of lift.
+But that’s what you want when you’re going for just one to two levels of lift.
 When using color, typically a demi-permanent is used and will create a slightly translucent end result.

 Make sure the hair is towel dried and brushed through before you apply color.
 If you are keeping your sections and application clean, there is no reason the dampness of the hair would cause the product to run or spread when doing wet balayage.
 Processing time is usually much quicker because you’re able to bump the developer of your lightener a little higher.
-Again, when I use the wet balayage technique, I am usually only looking for about 1-2 levels of lift so I typically am mixing up a 20 or 30vol for 5-10 minutes max.
+Again, when I use the wet balayage technique, I am usually only looking for about one to two levels of lift so I typically am mixing up a 20 or 30 vol for five to 10 minutes max.
 However, depending on your desired results, you could leave it on a little longer.

 I would say someone who has a significant amount of dark running through their ends would not be a good candidate for wet balayage.
 Or someone looking for a pretty significant amount of lightness added to their hair would benefit more so from applying on dry hair.